CONTENTS

 High-Concurrency Inference API Design

 Problem: Design a large-scale distributed training system for LLMs (similar to Claude).
 The system should cover data parallelism, model parallelism, and fault tolerance.
 In line with Anthropic’s resource allocation strategies, explain how to ensure training consistency during fault recovery, and answer the question: “How would you optimize cross-node communication?”
-(You should reference specific approaches such as RDMA or gradient compression).
+(Should reference specific approaches such as RDMA or gradient compression).
 Additionally, explain how this system would support a high-concurrency inference API, and how it would dynamically schedule GPU resources when traffic surges to guarantee API stability and inference efficiency.

 Concurrency Perspective: